huggingface/blog/fine-tune-whisper-multilingual-asr.md

 Common Voice 11.0 contains approximately 12 hours of labelled Hindi data, 4 of which is held-out test data.

-Let's head to the 🤗 Hub and view the dataset page for Common Voice: [mozilla-foundation/common_voice_11_0](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0)
+Let's head to the Hugging Face Hub and view the dataset page for Common Voice: [mozilla-foundation/common_voice_11_0](https://huggingface.co/datasets/mozilla-foundation/common_voice_11_0)

-The first time we view this page we'll be asked to accept the terms of use.
+The first time we view this page, we'll be asked to accept the terms of use.
 After that, we'll be given full access to the dataset.

 Once we've provided authentication to use the dataset, we'll be presented with the